Rak-r/OpenPodCar_V2/README.md

 To test the joystick is connected to the system run `ls /dev/input`.
 In order to use specific joystick you might hav to create the `.yaml` config file which can be referenced from (https://github.com/ros2/teleop_twist_joy/tree/humble/config) and the `launch` directory contains the `joy.launch.py` file which launches the `Joy node` and  `teleop_twist_joy_node`.
 For using any custom joystick, you might need to check which buttons and axis does what.
 I recommend using (https://flathub.org/apps/io.gitlab.jstest_gtk.jstest_gtk).
 The tool also provide calibertaion for the joystcik which mighht be helpful if deploying on the physical vehicle for teleoperation.

+## Pod2_sensor_tools

+This package is used in case of depth camera/stereo cameras integration instead of Lidar on the robot.
+This inherits the ROS2 pport of `depthimage_to_laserscan` package which is used to convert the depth images to laserscan data which can then be used for localization tasks.
+The package also consists of a yaml parameter file which can be set according to the sensor information.
+**Note that you mention the correct frame id for the sensor data**.

+#### In case of using depth camera

+After running the simulation, run the launch file: `ros2 launch pod2_sensor_tools depthmage_to_laserscan.launch.py`

 ## Pod2_navigation